 What tests should be at least considered before embarking on a treatment program, whether drug oriented or holistic?

-- Hair tissue mineral analysis for heavy metals and mineral ration imbalances.
+- Hair analysis for heavy metals and mineral ratio imbalances.

 With ADHD, it is also important to rule out:

 - seizure disorders